happycollision/te-url-snippets/README.md

 These are AppleScript snippets that print the shortened URLs of the *n*th tab, counting from the left, of the frontmost browser window.
 It uses the [Metamark][10] shortening API, which requires special characters in the input URL to be encoded.
 The `escapeurl` script, included in the repository, is called by snippet to do the encoding.
 I use the abbreviations `;1surl` through `;6surl` to invoke them.

 These snippets were first described [here][4].

+## a1url - a6url and a1surl - a6surl ##

+These abbreviations do not have any logic dealing with Safari's Pinned Sites feature.
+They count all tabs, including Pinned Sites, as normal tabs.
+The "a" in front of the abbreviation stands for "absolute".
+These scripts work exactly as their counterparts where Chrome is concerned.

 ## psurl ##